DETAILED ACTION

 Gametes produced from inbred parent HELAB0103-2V will each be genetically identical.
 When hybrid parent HELAC0001 produces gametes, crossing over occurs and each of the gametes get a different portion of each of the H. annuus and H. argophyllus parent genomes; each gamete will be different genetically.
 When HELAB0103-2V and HELAC0001 are crossed, each progeny will get the same set of chromosomes from inbred parent HELAB0103-2V and each will get a different set of chromosomes from hybrid parent HELAC0001.
 The resulting progeny are a genus of plants with a mixture of genotypes.

 It is not clear if “SUR67-1” refers to a single plant selection from this genus of progeny or if refers to this genus of progeny as a whole.
-The specification is not clear which SUR67-1 is (example 1).
-In the response filed 3 August 2023 to the Request for Information under 37 CFR 1.105, Applicant merely said that “SUR67-1 is a heterozygous F1 hybrid” (response to e, on pg 4); this would be true whether “SUR67-1” refers to a single plant or a genus of plants.
+The specification is not clear what SUR67-1 is (example 1).
+In the response filed 3 August 2023 to the Request for Information under 37 CFR 1.105, Applicant merely said that “SUR67-1 is a heterozygous F1 hybrid” (response to e, on pg 4); however, this would be true whether “SUR67-1” refers to a single plant or a genus of plants.

 The seed deposit referenced in the specification further muddies this.
 The “SEED DEPOSIT DETAILS” on pg 7 of the specification states